bennn/dissertation/dissertation/README.md

 - A1.
 Honest and lying types can coexist in a way that yields significant performance benefits.
       (coexist to acheive significant performance benefits)
+- A2.
+Honest and lying types can coexist in a way that preserves their formal properties; programmers can combine these types to strengthen lying-type guarantees, avoid unimportant honest-type runtime errors, and lower the running time of typed/untyped interactions.

 Title: TBA